CaldasGSM/zson/readme.md

 ```

 To turn it into a native null terminated string, all we have to do is put a null after the last `o` of the string.
-It comes in handy that, there is a byte already there with a `"` that we don't need. so we can just change the memory
-content to be :
+But there is a byte already there with a `"` that we don't need.
+So we can just change the memory content to be :

 ```
 |0x01|0x02|0x03|0x04|0x05|
 |   "|   f|   o|   o|  \0|
 ```
-And returning a pointer to the address `0x02`, will point to a valid null terminated c string.
+Now, returning a pointer to the address `0x02`, will point to a valid null terminated c string.
-And since we are at it, there is a extra byte in the beginning of the string with another `"`
+And since we are reusing bytes, there is a extra byte in the beginning of the string with another `"`
 that as no purpose.
 We can use it to put a specific byte value to "mark" the beginning of a string.
 So the actual data in memory will become something like: